 - Initiates appropriate regimens of vancomycin, aminoglycosides, and warfarin taking into account patients age, organ function, underlying disease, and concomitant therapies.
 Appropriately monitors patient while on therapy ( reviewing lab values, culture and sensitivity results, trough level) and makes dosage adjustments as deemed necessary.

 - Documents adverse drug events/medication errors as they occur into Safety Intelligence and determines a corrective action plan to educate staff

 - Stays up to date with clinical practice guidelines and advances in the field of pharmacology through conferences, seminars, continuing education, and scientific journals

-- Recommends alternatives for non-formulary drug requests, but when necessary coordinates procurement of non-formulary drugs with Director of Pharmacy
+- Recommends alternatives for non-formulary drug requests, but when coordinates procurement of non-formulary drugs with Director of Pharmacy

 - Reviews and monitors clinical data in EMR to ensure that parenteral nutrition orders for neonates and adults are appropriate and contacts physicians to makes interventions when necessary